 User-friendliness

 It’s nice to have a service compatible with all your devices.
 So, let’s imagine a situation.
-You get a VPN and decide to spend an evening binging your beloved TV series on your laptop.
+You get a VPN and spend an evening binging your beloved TV series on your laptop.
 But your laptop breaks in the middle of the final episode.
-You try to connect to the VPN on your TV, but nothing happens – you don’t have a VPN app on your TV.
+You try to connect to the VPN on your TV, but nothing happens — you don’t have a VPN app on your TV.
 You double-check your provider’s website and learn that your VPN is not compatible with your TV.
 What a bummer!

 Compatibility